autowarefoundation/autoware/system/velodyne_monitor/Readme.md

 This node monitors the status of Velodyne LiDARs.
 The result of the status is published as diagnostics.
+Take care not to use this diagnostics to decide the lidar error.
+Please read [Assumptions / Known limits](#assumptions--known-limits) for the detail reason.

 ## Inner-workings / Algorithms